Blister Prevention 101: How to Avoid or Treat a Blister

 Use Well-Fitting Footwear

-Few things are more likely to contribute to the formation of blisters as ill-fitting boots.
+Few things are more likely to contribute to the formation of blisters as ill-fitting hiking boots.

 But what does a good fit feel like?